psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 Removing the annex
 ------------------

 Go to the dataset from which you want to remove the annex and save the current state.
-Fetch all annexed data

 .. code-block:: console